Programming & Data Processing

 cHJvZHVjdCxkZXNjcmlwdGlvbixwcmljZQoiV2lkZ2V0LCBMYXJnZSIsIkEgYmlnIHdpZGdldCB3aXRoICIiZG91YmxlIHF1b3RlcyIiIiwxOS45OQ==

-Example 3: Chunked Output (76-character lines)
+Example 3: Chunked output (76-character lines)

 cHJvZHVjdCxkZXNjcmlwdGlvbixwcmljZQoiV2lkZ2V0LCBMYXJnZSIsIkEg